LudiKha/Graphene/README.md

 ```

 #### Staying updated
-Updating the package can be done via `Window/Graphene/Update to latest version`.
+Updating the package can be done via `Window/Graphene/Check for updates`.
 Unity currently does not support updating Git packages via the Package Manager automatically.

 &nbsp;